CYBER IDENTIFICATION ENGINE

 This is a tool to identify single workers of ants of the Tetramorium caespitum/impurum complex:

-First, click "morphometric characters" to view the character definitions; second, acquire the morphometric data for your specimen; third, click "data entry" and enter the character values; fourth, click "identify".
-For interpretation of the returned probability values of species memberships, see "manual"
+First, click "Manual" to view the character definitions; second, acquire the morphometric data for your specimen; third, click "data entry" and enter the character values; fourth, click "identify".
+For interpretation of the returned probability values of species memberships, see "Manual"

 For further information on the identified ants see